AljabrIO/koalja-operator/examples/tf-fashion.md

 To use the pipeline, first train the model by dropping a [learn_script.py](./tf-fashion/learn_script.py) into the `scriptInput` task.
 This script will be passed to a `learn` task that will build a model with it.
-Note that this can take a long time.
+Note that this can take a long time (at least several minutes).

 Once the `learn` task has finished, it will pass the resulting model to a `serve` task that uses `tensorflow/serving` to serve a prediction service